-Sun4v specifies a TSB entry format with featured as described in the following sections.
+Sun4v specifies a TSB entry format with the following features:

-14.3.1.
-TSB entry tag word
+14.3.1 TSB entry tag word

-The 64-bit TSB entry tag word has a 16-bit context field, and a 42 bit VA field.
+The 64bit TSB entry tag word has a 16bit context field, and a 42 bit VA field.

 All 16-bits of the context field are significant.
 However, platforms are not required to support the full range (0 through 65535) of possible context values, thus certain context values are reserved and should not be used in the context field of the TSB entry tag.
 Use of a reserved context value results in a TSB entry miss.
 The guaranteed minimum range of supported context values is 0 through 8191.
 The availability of values between 8192 and 65535 is platform dependent.
 The maximum context value supported on a specific CPU is given in the machine description provided to a guest operating system.